 Moving to Ireland

-We got more freedom and could travel&explore around Europe by Beetle.
-He’s so precious as our first camper and first property.
+We got more freedom and could travel & explore around Europe with our 30 years old campervan.
+He’s so precious as our first camper and first property 🙂

 Leaving the stable and well-paid job

 This was the most difficult part.
 While waiting millions of people to get the job as yours, leaving it was crazy.
 Well, dreams won and I left my 8 years teaching job in Istanbul and moved to Italy.
 I learnt Italian, explored the country and got some culture in this one year.

 One of my travel I met the guy to share my life and adventures.
 I confirm travelling changes your life 😉